flamingquaks/promptrek/gh-pages/user-guide/advanced-features.md

 **How it works:**

 1. When you run `promptrek init`, it automatically:
-   - Adds `variables.promptrek.yaml` to `.gitignore`
+   - Adds `.promptrek/` directory to `.gitignore` (contains user-specific config like `variables.promptrek.yaml` and `user-config.promptrek.yaml`)
    - Adds 18 editor-specific file patterns to `.gitignore`
-2. Create your local variables file manually with user-specific values
+2. Create your local variables file manually in the `.promptrek/` directory with user-specific values
 3. PrompTrek automatically loads variables from this file when generating
-4. Pre-commit hooks prevent accidental commits of this file
+4. Pre-commit hooks prevent accidental commits of files in the `.promptrek/` directory

 **Editor files automatically excluded:**